jfdezmacho/wavemulcor/README.md

 # wavemulcor
-Wavelet Routines for Global and Local Multiple Regression and Correlation
+Wavelet Routines for Global and Local Multiple Regression and Correlation (version 3.3.1)